MaxwellKendall/gatsby-source-gdrive/README.md

 Does not export google documents.
 I'm using this mostly for images!

 ## Acknowledgment
 Based this off one of the existing google-drive source plugins.
 Sorry I can't remember which one, I tried a few and ran into some issues and this plugin was created in attempt to fix them.
+If for some reason whoever you are you find this and are upset, I'll gladly attribute you here in some fashion.
+Thanks!